 (2)

-The Fourier transform of a 2D comb is a 2D comb.
-In our case a and b represent pixel pitch () and are the same so the deltas are in a rectangular grid at cycle/pixel-pitch spacing in the frequency domain (c/p or cycle per pixel in short).
+) and are the same so the deltas are in a square grid at cycle/pixel-pitch spacing in the frequency domain (c/p or cycle per pixel in short).

-Then sampling is accomplished by convolving in two dimensions the rectangular lattice of deltas one cycle per pixel pitch apart with the tent-looking combined lens+pixel area MTF in Figure 2a.
+Then sampling is accomplished by convolving in two dimensions the rectangular lattice of deltas one cycle per pixel pitch apart with the tent-looking combined MTF in Figure 2a.
 The result is many tent-like MTFs, each centered on a delta function in the grid:

 We are now in the discrete domain.
 Sampling the continuous function may have introduced aliasing.